vskvj3/Geomys/README.md

 # Geomys
-A Distributed In-memory Cache written in Go
+A Distributed In-Memory Cache written in Go

-## Suggested Structure and TODO
+---
+## Structural AIM
 ```
-redis-clone/
+geomys/
 ├── cmd/
 │   ├── server/
 │   │   └── main.go       # Entry point for the server